andybrucenet/ansible-ec2-hadoop-cluster/README.md

 <br />
 1. *Block Replication Problem*.
 Have the candidate track this down.
 Easy way: Use HDFS Config UI, filter on "replication".
 The `Block Replication` is set to 3.
 Ask candidate why this is a problem?
 <br />
-1. *Add another Data Node*.
+1. *Add more Data Nodes*.
 During the Ambari cluster create, you specified the number of "extra" data nodes to create.
 These nodes are available and can be added to the cluster.
    * Use the Add Host wizard.
    * "Install Options" dialog
-     * Target Hosts: `extra1.aws-test.local`
+     * Target Hosts: `extra1.aws-test.local` (that is the first data node).
+You can also add additional "extra" data nodes if they were created.
      * Host Registration Information: The candidate must know that they paste the entire SSH key into the Host Registration Information textbox.
 You may share with the candidate that the `SSH User Account` is `centos`.
    * "Confirm Hosts" dialog - Should report "Success" for registration and status checking.
    * "Assign Slaves and Clients".
 Use the same services as other Data Nodes (do not install the Client tools):